oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   originally anonymous information presented to Verifier B, therefore revealing the identities of users of Verifier B.

-The following types of unlinkability are considered here:
+The following types of unlinkability are discussed below:

 * Presentation Unlinkability: A Verifier should not be able to link two presentations of the same credential.